GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

 303

-   the user installs one, as long as the modified version is
+   the userBean installs one, as long as the modified version is

 304